 Yes!
 When uploading an image to your project description or in an update, you will have the option to enter alternative text (alt text).
 This can be used to write a short description of the image, for example, “a small brown dog sitting on a purple chair”.
 Say what you see and be specific, but make sure to also keep it brief.

-If your project is live or in draft, and you’d like to add alt text to an image already in your project description, you can do so by clicking the pencil icon in the top right corner of the image when in the editor.
+If your project is live or in draft, and you’d like to add alt text to an image already in your project description, you can do so by clicking the image in the editor and choosing “Change image text alternative” from the options that appear above it.
 However, please note that after a campaign ends this will no longer be possible.

 For images added to a project update, you will only have 30 minutes after publishing to make any adjustments, such as adding alt text.